Flannery O’Connor Childhood Home

 She lived in this home as a baby in 1925 until she was 13 years old.
 For a tour outside of the home’s usual open hours, you can contact in advance to enquire about making a special arrangement.
 See the “Visit” page on the home’s website for details at flanneryoconnorhome.org.
 Savannah has a population of approximately 146,000.

-A writer with deeply Roman Catholic roots, her short stories captured Southern life through dramatic characters, dark circumstances, and ending twists that seem surprising until you take a step back and reflect on it.
+A writer with deeply Roman Catholic roots, O’Connor’s short stories captured Southern life through dramatic characters, dark circumstances, and ending twists that seem surprising until you take a step back and reflect on it.
 She allows readers to see life at its ugliest and its most meaningful.

 Wise Blood (1952) is perhaps her most popular novel, and was followed by A Good Man is Hard to Find (1955).
 Wise Blood was adapted into a 1979 film directed by and starring John Huston.

 We also enjoyed Everything That Rises Must Converge, with its Tennessee Williams-like characters and Alfred Hitchcock-like twist ending.
 The full text is available online for free at https://thomasaquinas.edu/pdfs/alumni/everything-that-rises.pdf.